 Tel: +84 93 240 39 05

 Even you are not a vegetarian you should come and try Minh Hien Vegetarian Restaurant because it’s just so good to not to.
-The ambience is spacious, nice and cozy.
+The ambience is spacious, nice and cosy.
 There are cooking classes as well if you want to learn some new dishes.
 Dishes that are most loved are cauliflower spring rolls, stuffed tofu, tofu baked in banana leaf, eggplant in banana leaf and white rose.
-The food is unique in flavors and textures and really worth your money.
+The food is unique in flavours and textures and really worth your money.